Why B2B IPv4 Leasing Depends on Human Review

 - Inaccurate routing readiness assessments

 For B2B environments, these gaps can result in service outages, email delivery failures, or even regulatory complications.
+A deeper comparison of these risks is outlined in manual vs automated IPv4 Allocation and Cheap IP risks, which highlights why low-friction models often fail enterprises.

 The Complexity of Enterprise IPv4 Requirements